Cognigy/Documentation/docs/en/docs/live-agent/installation/deployment/installation-updates.md

  helm upgrade --namespace your-namespace cognigy-live-agent ./cognigy-live-agent
 ```

->**Note:** Learn more about making upgrades and rollbacks at the [official docs](https://helm.sh/docs/intro/using_helm/#helm-upgrade-and-helm-rollback-upgrading-a-release-and-recovering-on-failure)
+>**Note:** Learn more about making upgrades and rollbacks at the [official Helm Docs](https://helm.sh/docs/intro/using_helm/#helm-upgrade-and-helm-rollback-upgrading-a-release-and-recovering-on-failure)

-It should run a database migration job automatically and apply every new change.
+This command should automatically run a database migration job and apply every new change.

-In case it fails, you can run the following command manually inside one of the main Live Agent pod:
+In case it fails, you can manually run the following command inside one of the main Live Agent pods:

 ```sh
 bin/rails db:migrate